Pullusb/quick_rename_menu/README.md

 ### Description
 Just click the name of the object to rename it right in the popup

-according to the object name, some proposition might appears under the current name just click the proposition to use it as new name.
+According to the object name, some proposition might appears under the current name Click to use it as new name.
-(they appears only if the proposition are available)
+(they appears only if the name is free)

 Current proposition that may pop-up:
 Cube.002 >> Cube
 (only if Cube not exists)